kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-python.md

 This tutorial is designed to take you from start to finish in 5 minutes or less, so get ready!

-## Disclaimer
-This is still a work in progress and subject to change.

-TODO:
-- add link explaining what the friendbot is
-- Add link about fees and whitelisting in the "Send Kin" chapter

 ## Setup
 First of all you need to install the Kin SDK.
 The Kin SDK requires Python 3 and is installed with pip: